soar-telescope/goodman_pipeline/docs/_running_redccd.rst

   level will be discarded.
 Default 65.000 ADU.

-This is intended to work with *spectroscopic* and *imaging* data, that it why the process is split in two.
+This is intended to work with *spectroscopic* and *imaging* data, that it is why the process is split in two.